-Scale up is where the next constraint is forming and is where Hyve is building.
+Scale up is where the next constraint is forming and Hyve is actively addressing this challenge.

 Understanding the Two Networks in Every AI Cluster

-Every AI cluster runs on two distinct networks and conflating them is where design problems start.
+Every AI cluster runs multiple distinct networks and conflating them is where design problems start.

-The scale up network handles GPU-to-GPU connectivity inside the server and across the rack.
-It is the local fabric that keeps GPUs synchronized during training.
-Limits like NV72 and NV144 show up here, because scale up caps how far GPU-to-GPU communication can extend before the workload becomes dependent on scale out infrastructure.
+The scale up network handles xPU-to-xPU connectivity inside the server and within the rack.
+It is this local proprietary fabric that keeps xPU resources synchronized during training.
+Limitations often exist, because the low latency, low jitter scale up fabrics are constrained within the rack of xPU servers.

 These two networks work together, but they are not interchangeable.
 They solve different problems.
+Scale up is how GPUs communicate and stay synchronized while training is running.
 Scale out is how the cluster expands.
-Scale up is how GPUs communicate and stay synchronized while training is running.
-Treating them as separate design problems makes it easier to identify where limits appear first, and what has to change to move past them.
+Treating them as separate design problems makes it easier to identify where limits appear and how they are addressed.

 Rail-Aligned Networks: Why GPU One Talks to GPU One

-Once scale up and scale out are understood as separate layers, the next question is how GPUs inside the server connect to the switches above the rack.
+Once scale up and scale out are understood as separate layers, the next question is how GPUs inside the server connect to the switches beyond the server rack.

-In a typical server, eight GPUs are physically presented as four interfaces.
-That means GPU one and GPU two share one port on the way out, and the same pattern repeats across the remaining GPUs.
+In a typical server, eight xPUs are physically presented as four interfaces.
+That means xPU one and xPU two share one port on the way out, and the same pattern repeats across the remaining xPUs.

 From there, topology determines the wiring.
 One approach is a fat-tree design, where all four ports connect to a single switch.
-Another is rail-aligned, where GPU one connects to switch one, GPU two connects to switch two, and that mapping stays consistent across every servers in the cluster.
+Another is rail-aligned or rail-optimized, where xPU one connects to switch one, xPU two connects to switch two, and that mapping stays consistent across every server in the rack, pod and cluster.

-Rail alignment ensures GPU ones communicate with \GPU ones across the cluster, GPU twos with GPU twos, and so on.
-The goal is parallelization at the cluster level, built from a repeatable pattern at the rack level.
+Rail alignment ensures xPU ones communicate with xPU ones across the cluster, xPU twos with xPU twos, and so on.
+The goal is parallelization at the cluster level with the highest level of redundancy and lowest latency with a repeatable pattern starting at the rack level.

 Why the Focus Is Shifting